 Frequency of Evidence-Based Screening for Retinopathy in Type I Diabetes

 Patients with type I diabetes are at high risk for retinopathy.
 Screening is conducted to ensure timely treatment.
 The American Diabetes Association recommends annual examinations but this is based on dated epidemiological studies.
 The optimal screening frequency is unknown.
 More frequent screening visits imply: (i) more rapid disease detection and more effective resulting treatment, and (ii) higher costs and increased patient burden.
-Data from the BSC’s DCC and EDIC studies provided the opportunity to re-evaluate the optimal screening frequency and develop cost-effective screening strategies.
+Data from the Center’s DCC and EDIC studies provided the opportunity to re-evaluate the optimal screening frequency and develop cost-effective screening strategies.

 Professors Bebu and Lachin developed statistical methods to identify optimal screening schedules.
 The methodologies were applied resulting in a proposed screening schedule will result in: (i) 31% shorter delay in disease detection, (ii) 58% fewer examinations, and (iii) 43.4% (~$1 billion) in cost savings, over a 20-year period.
-A web application implementing these methods has been accesses more than 9,500 times at the BSC in the last year.
+A web application implementing these methods has been accesses more than 9,500 times at the Biostatistics Center in the last year.